 Let’s see why the connection between the LR plugin and the WP plugin is not working.
-You get another kind of errors, which sounds more like a bug and not a connection problem?
-Go to 6.

 Before the WP/LR Sync for LR 2.6.0, the plugin was always using XML/RPC, which was not playing well with many hosting services (because of historical security issues in the protocol, even though it has been fixed for a long time now).
-I therefore recommend you to switch to the latest version of the LR plugin and change the Protocol setting of your Publish Service to REST.
+I recommend you to switch to the latest version of the LR plugin and change the Protocol setting of your Publish Service to REST.
 Try again, and go to 2 if it is still not working.